The MAK Pellet Grill Fans Facebook group is very active and helpful.

 Keep an eye on your grease bucket or grease drawer to make sure they don’t overflow.

-Your owner’s manual has detailed cleaning schedule, and we also have a handy printout here:
+Your owner’s manual has a detailed cleaning schedule or reference our blog post on how to properly clean your MAK Grill, and we also have a handy printout here:

 We do recommend keeping the grill covered to help avoid the pellets absorbing moisture from the air, as well as to protect the grill’s surface.